RichardValerosoUniverse/World-at-35/README.md

 Amidst all adversities in there and here, concentration to where,what,how to materialize those impossible to possibilities is a mastering of bravery and resilience to create what seems to be difficult, yet it is easy since you develop the skillsets as well as mindsets needed to fight in any war you define to be!
 Myself of mine is never alone.
-I am indeed taking into consideration what is the sure to be good, bettah and best.
+Myself of mine has chosen the sure to be good, bettah and best.

 https://GitHub.com/RichardValerosoUniverse is a Licensed, Certified, Confirmed and Registered owner of all Planets that are existing and non-existing planets even in somebody else's minds, the Universo and Mundo, regarding to what should have been your names to be like from your First, Middle and Surname.
 What is applicable to me could have been not applicable to others.
 It depends entirely on your Faith and Devotion to God and how you become an impact on somebody's life.